4 Things You Must Know About Your Details

 1. What are details?

 Your details are all the information you need for your booking.
 They not only include your call time, location, and wardrobe information, but important set guidelines and show notes.
 It’s extremely important to read all of your details every time you’re booked.
-We know it can be tempting to scroll to the bottom just to get your Call Time Change Box number and call location, but you will miss necessary work information if you do.
 Being a successful Background Actor means being thorough and professional.
 You wouldn’t want to be the only one to show up to set in the wrong wardrobe because you didn’t read your details carefully.

 2. How do I get my details?

-When you’re booked by a Casting Director, they will tell you how to get your details, which will likely come in the form of a Details Blog.
+When you’re booked by a Casting Director, they will tell you how to get your details, which can come in the form of a Details Blog or as a message through our messaging platform.
 To access the Details Blog, just click the My Details button in our website menu, then enter the show name (which may be different from the name of the project you’re working on) and the 4-digit passcode given to you by the Casting Director.

-You will also be given a Call Time Change Box number.
-In some cases, you will get this number at the time of booking and will use it to access your Details Blog show name and 4-digit passcode.
-It’s important to check the Call Time Change Box regularly as it will be updated with any call time changes and updates from production.
+You will also be given instructions on how to check for call time changes.
+It’s important to check your details for updates regularly as they will include any call time changes.
 We recommend checking it before you go to bed, when you wake up in the morning, and before you leave for set.